lmfao415/API-Weather-Analysis/README.md

 # API Weather Analysis

-This analysis uses the citipy library to create a random selection of 500+ cities from all around the world.
+This analysis uses the Citipy library to create a random selection of 500+ cities from all around the world.

 Using this selection of cities, WeatherMap open API is then used to grab weather data for each of the cities in the [WeatherPy](https://github.com/lmfao415/Python-API-Challenge/tree/main/WeatherPy) part of the analysis.
 This whole process can be seen in the WeatherPy [Jupyter Notebook](https://github.com/lmfao415/Python-API-Challenge/blob/main/WeatherPy/WeatherPy.ipynb).